-To date, the investments in private issuers have tended to be concentrated in the financial services sector, but can extend to investments beyond that sector.
+Historically, the investments in private issuers have tended to be concentrated in the financial services sector, but in recent years, they have extended to investments beyond that sector.
 Private investments are acquired through participation in equity financings, purchase of long-term assets, financing start-ups, financings to fund specific issuer growth initiatives and the purchase of foreign assets.
-Urbana's investment in private issuers can take the form of debt, preferred shares and common equity, or some combination of those.
+Urbana's investment in private issuers can take the form of debt, preferred shares and common equity, or some combination of those securities.
 Urbana may, if a private investment shows promise, convert debt or preferred shares into common equity, which could allow the Corporation to participate in an investee's upside.
-Private equities are typically targeted for liquidation by Urbana in a five to ten year period (five to seven years for private pooled investments) and may be liquidated outside this period on any basis found to be appropriate by the Corporation in the circumstances, including opportunistically, by way of IPOs, mergers or buy-outs.
+Private equities are typically targeted for liquidation by Urbana in a five to ten year period (five to seven years for private pooled investments) and may be liquidated outside this period on any basis determined to be appropriate by the Corporation in the circumstances, including opportunistically, by way of IPOs, mergers or buy-outs.
 Private investments may also be maintained by Urbana for income or to form part of a bigger merged company.
 Urbana can also exit its debt investments through a repayment of the principal plus accrued and unpaid interest.

-When Urbana management makes a private company investment, members of the Board will vet the investment opportunity when the potential investment exceeds the transaction size thresholds described below and, subsequent to investment, management and/or Urbana directors may act as directors of the investee company or participate in its board of advisors.
-A final investment decision must have the support of Thomas S. Caldwell, the Chief Executive Officer and President of Urbana.
-Approval of Urbana's Audit Committee (as defined below) is required in respect of all transactions where a private investment is over \$5 million.
-Any investment over \$1 million in a start-up investee, or over \$5 million in an established private investee must be approved by the Board.
-Urbana seeks out companies that, in the view of Urbana's management, appear to have a unique value proposition, such as superior management capability, new technology or a different approach to an existing industry.
-The Corporation has the scope to invest in any sector in any region.
+When Urbana management makes a private company investment, members of the Board will vet the investment opportunity when the potential investment exceeds the transaction size thresholds described below and, subsequent to investment, certain of the members of Urbana's management and/or Urbana directors may act as directors of the investee company or participate in its board of advisors.
+A final investment decision must have the support of the Chief Executive Officer and President of Urbana.
+Board approval is required for an investment in any private entity totalling more than ten percent (10.0%) of the Corporation's net assets (calculated as at the end of the business day immediately before the Board is to approve such investment).
+Urbana seeks to invest in companies that, in the view of Urbana's management, appear to have a unique value proposition, such as superior management capability, new technology or a different approach to an existing industry.
+The Corporation has the scope to invest in any sector in any geographic region.